• Skip to primary navigation

 When we got our first goats, we spent A LOT of time researching exactly what they would need once we got them home.
 We knew we needed to figure out how to take care of them and also what the most essential goat supplies to have are.

-Never having owned goats before it was hard to know exactly how to prepare for bringing Nigerian Dwarf goats (or any type of goat) home.
+Never having owned goats before it was hard to know exactly how to prepare for bringing Nigerian Dwarf goats (or any of the other types of goats) home.

 We did a lot of reading and research about how to prepare for goats.
-Not just what supplies they need, but what goat shelter and then came the difficult fencing decisions.
+Not just what supplies they need, but what goat pen or goat shelter and then came the difficult fencing decisions.

 If you need help on that you can see what we did for goat fencing options.

-And if you’re having trouble picking your goats, here’s how to choose your first goats.
+And if you're having trouble picking your goats, here's how to buy a goat.
 Still not sure where to start?
 Check out the Raising Goats eCourse!

 We needed to know what goat supplies to get.
 We never did find a simple list of things to have and do to prepare for goats, so we thought we would provide one here to help others out.